scottmuc/presentations/git/README.markdown

 reset.
 The commands are similar but they operate on different objects.
 They should also notice how the master branch is left unaffected.

+### I Feel A Divergence In The Graph

-8. Make a new commit with the message 'do not'.
+Make a new commit with the message 'do not'.
 Now there should be a divergence in the graph.
 A `git log` should result in "do not think git is great".
 Notice how the 'I' is left out because it cannot be traversed to by HEAD.

 Now their minds should be blown a little bit.
 This gets into the power of git and knowing the graph.

     git commit -m 'do not'

+### All Your Rebase Are Belong To Us

-9. Lastly, perform `git rebase other_branch master`.
+Lastly, perform `git rebase other_branch master`.
 This should replay the 'I' commit on top of the 'do not' commit.
 The tricky part about this one is that the original 'I' commit does not change.
 Someone else joins the graph and points to 'do not' with their own message of 'I'.
 Also, master moves to the replayed